skyezive/Space-Object-Tracker/README.md

 If the packages are installed correctly, you should see the respective package versions printed without any errors.
 ## Usage Guide
+The `updating2dgui` project is a graphical user interface (GUI) application that allows users to interact with the system easily.
+It requires the `CelestrakAPI` dependency file to be present.
+### Prerequisites
+Before running the `updating2dgui` application, make sure you have the following:

+- An IDE (Integrated Development Environment) installed on your machine.
+- The `CelestrakAPI` dependency file.

+### Running the Application

+To run the `updating2dgui` application, follow these steps:

+1. Open your preferred IDE.

+2. Import the `CelestrakAPI` dependency file into your project.

+3. Locate the `updating2dgui` file in your project.

+4. Run the `updating2dgui` file in the IDE.

+5. The GUI will open up, providing clear and concise controls for navigating and interacting with the system.